ppy/osu-wiki/wiki/osu!tourney/Troubleshooting/en.md

 ## osu!tourney does not open, it throws me an error prompt and/or closes!

-- Make sure that you are signed in to osu! and that the "Remember Username" and "Remember Passwword" checkboxes are checked.
+- Make sure that you are signed in to osu! and that the "Remember Username" and "Remember Password" checkboxes are checked.
 - Ensure that the `privateserver` key in `tournament.cfg` has no value set.

 ## My osu! song database corrupts when starting up!